tmonks/100-days-of-code/log.md

 More progress on my #freeCodeCamp Markdown Previewer.
 Added the react-fcctest and marked.js libraries and got all the tests passing!
 Even used DOMPurify to protect against XSS attacks.
 Now I just need to make the code and the UI much prettier!

 **Thoughts:** Really happy with how this is progressing.
 Only 2 days (couple hours) in, and I've already got most of the functionality done!

+### Day 9: August 30, Friday
+**Note to Self:** Counting Friday evening as my Day 9, since I got an extra hour+ in at the Barnes & Noble, but didn't do anything on Saturday since we went to Enchanted Forest

+Had the best time coding at Barnes & Noble while my wife shopped :-) There's nothing like coding with good coffee and good music.
+Got the design of my Markdown Previewer looking okay #reactjs #freeCodeCamp